BinItAI/BetterLoader/docs/docs/gettingstarted.md

 For developers, BetterLoader's source may also be found at our [Github repository](https://github.com/BinItAI/BetterLoader).
 You can also install BetterLoader from source, but if you're just trying to use the package, pip is probably a far better bet.

 ## Usage
 BetterLoader really shines when you're working with a dataset, and you want to load subsets of image classes conditionally.
 Say you have 3 folders of images, and you only want to load those images that conform to a specific condition, <b>or</b> those that are present in a pre-defined subset file.
 What if you want to load a specific set of crops per source image, given a set of source images?
-BetterLoader can do all this, and more.
+BetterLoader can do all this, and more.<br />
+<b>Note:</b> BetterLoader currently only supports supervised deep learning tasks.
+Unsupervised learning support coming soon!

 ### Basic Usage
 Using BetterLoader with its default parameters lets it function just like the regular Python dataloader.
 A few points worth noting are that: